hesreallyhim/my-pgp-inbox/GPG-GUIDE.md

 1. In GPG Keychain, right-click your key
 2. Select **Send Public Key to Key Server**

-Your key is now published to `keys.openpgp.org`.
-You'll receive a verification email - click the link to complete publishing.
-This ties your key to your email address so no one can impersonate your identity.
+Most GPG Suite installations send keys to [keys.openpgp.org](https://keys.openpgp.org/), which will email you a verification link.
+This publicly ties your key to your email address.

 ## Step 6: Import Someone Else's Key

 To send an encrypted message to someone, you need their public key.

-1. GitHub publishes keys at `https://github.com/<username>.gpg` - download or copy from there (the whole block of text)
+1. GitHub exposes keys at `https://github.com/<username>.gpg` - download or copy from there (the whole block of text)
-2. In GPG Keychain, go to **File → Import** and select the file (or **Edit → Import from Clipboard** if you copied it)
+2. In GPG Keychain, you can: (i) go to **File → Import** and select the file you downloaded; (ii) select **Edit → Import from Clipboard** if you copied it; or, if available, (iii) highlight the key, right-click, and use the Quick Action "Import from Collection" (so easy!).
-3. Alternatively, you can do it all without leaving your browser - just highlight the whole public key text, right click → "Import key from selection" and you're done!

-Their key now appears in GPG Keychain, which you can also connenct to your macOS Keychain for maximum ease and protection.
-Then you can just write your message to me in any text editor → right-click → "Encrypt selection" - and paste the content into an issue.
+Their key now appears in GPG Keychain.
+Then you can just write any text to a text editor → select the text → right-click → "Encrypt Selection" - and paste the content into an issue.
 We now have a **completely secure and private way to communicate** right out in the open.

 ---